ember-learn/guides-source/guides/release/components/component-state-and-actions.md

 }
 ```

-**The getter does not need any special annotatations.** As long as you've marked
+**The getter does not need any special annotations.** As long as you've marked
 the properties that can change with `@tracked`, you can use JavaScript to
 compute new values from those properties.